celestiaorg/celestia-app/specs/src/specs/data_square_layout.md

 ### Ordering

-The order of blobs in a namespace is dictated by the priority of the PFBs that payed for the blob.
+The order of blobs in a namespace is dictated by the priority of the PFBs that paid for the blob.
 A PFB with greater priority will have all blobs in that namespace strictly before a PFB with less priority.
 Priority is determined by the `gas-price` of the transaction (`fee`/`gas`).

 ## Blob Share Commitment Rules